Tae Tosu: Biography

-It is thought that Tae Tosu was either the son or grandson of Tae Kwang-hyŏn, the crown prince of Balhae who fled to Goryeo.
-The genealogies of the Hyŏpgye T'ae clan, the Yongsun T'ae clan, and the Miryang Tae clan all claim that he was the son of Tae Kwanghyon.
+Tae Tosu was either the son or grandson of Tae Kwanghyŏn, the crown prince of Balhae who fled to Goryeo.
+The genealogies of the Hyŏpkye T'ae clan, the Yŏngsun T'ae clan, and the Miryang Tae clan all claim that he was the son of Tae Kwanghyŏn.
 He had a son named Tae Hyŏng-in, and a grandson named Tae Hong-yun.

 During the First Goryeo-Khitan War, Tae served as a senior colonel, defending at the Battle of Anyung-jin.
 Alongside junior colonel Yu Pang, the Goryeo army was able to emerge victorious at Anyung-jin, defeating Liao general Xiao Hengde.
 By the time of the Second Goryeo-Khitan War, Tae became a general.
-In 1010, he was defending Seogyeong from the Liao.
-Tae planned an attack on the nearby Liao troops with fellow Goryeo commander T'ak Sachŏng.
+In 1010, he was defending Sŏgyŏng from the Liao.
+Tae planned an attack on the nearby Liao troops with fellow Goryeo commander T'ak Sajŏng.
 However, when the time came, T'ak did not send his troops, causing Tae's loss and capture by the Khitans.